Deloitte: Legal structure

 This structure is similar to other professional services networks which seek to limit vicarious liability for acts of other members.
 As separate and legal entities, DTTL and its member firms cannot obligate each other.
 Professional services continue to be provided by member firms only and not DTTL.
 With this structure, the members should not be liable for the negligence of other independent members.
 This structure also allows them to be members of the IFAC Forum of Firms.

-In 2019, the UK partners in the firm received average pay of £882,000.
+In 2019, the U.K. partners in the firm received average pay of £882,000.
+In 2023, the average income of Deloitte partners in the U.K. topped £1,000,000 for the third year in a row.

 Services

 Deloitte member firms offer services in the following functions, with country-specific variations on their legal implementation (i.e., all operating within a single company or through separate legal entities operating as subsidiaries of an umbrella legal entity for the country).

 Audit

 Audit provides the organization's traditional accounting and audit services, as well as internal auditing, IT control assurance and Media & Advertising Assurance.

 Investors in Guangdong Kelon Electrical Holdings Company Limited have claimed that there was a failure to alert them to the company's poor financial position.
 Deloitte claims it did a good job on the project.
 Deloitte's global CEO defended the firm's work on the Kelon matter.
 The firm was the auditor for thirty months from 2002 to 2004.
 It qualified its opinion in 2004 as to company sales, returns, and allowances.
 The firm resigned from the Kelon account after completing the 2004 audit.
 Deloitte said it resigned from the account because management at the client was not committed to best practices in finance.